bookofproofs/bookofproofs.github.io/_sources/history/18th-century/bartels.md

 * In 1808 Nikolai Ivanovich Lobachevsky had the good fortune to study with Bartels at Kazan University not long after he took up his post there.
 * Not only did Bartels assist Lobachevsky with his studies, but he also looked after his young student, supporting him when he got into trouble with the authorities (which happened quite often!)
 When Lobachevsky was due to graduate it was Bartels who spent three days lobbying the other professors to award him a Master's degree.
 * Bartels won the argument and Lobachevsky was awarded a Master's Degree.
-* After graduating in 1811, Lobachevsky remained in Kazan to study with Bartels who guided his reading of Gauss's Disquisitiones Arithmeticae Ⓣ(Investigations in arithmetic) and Laplace's Mécanique Céleste Ⓣ(Celestial Mechanics).
+* After graduating in 1811, Lobachevsky remained in Kazan to study with Bartels who guided his reading of Gauss's "Disquisitiones Arithmeticae" Ⓣ(Investigations in arithmetic) and Laplace's "Mécanique Céleste" Ⓣ(Celestial Mechanics).
 * In 1814 it was mainly due to Bartels that Lobachevsky was appointed as an assistant professor.
 * We should note that Lobachevsky took Bartels' course on the History of Mathematics which, following Montucla, considered in detail Euclid's Elements and his theory of parallel lines.
 * In 1821 Bartels moved to the university in Dorpat (now Tartu in Estonia).